LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D2-Identity-Authorization2.md

 We will use the following C# attributes to restrict access classes or methods:

 - `[Authorize]`

-  Limits access to logged in users.
+- Limits access to logged in users.
+  - If a user tries to access a method that requires authorization, they will automatically be redirected to Account/Login[^1].

 - `[Authorize(Roles = "Admin")]`

-  Limits access to users in the Admin role
+  - Limits access to users in the Admin role.
+  - If a user not in this role tries to access a method with this restriction, they will be automatically redirected to Account/AccessDenied[^2].

 We will add an `AccessDenied` view to the Account views

 ### Seeding Uses and Roles

+We will add code to seed an Admin user[^3].

 Add a method to the `SeedData` class named `SeedUsers`.